ibm-cloud-docs/apps/index.md

 To deploy your app by using the CLI, run the `ibmcloud dev deploy` command.
 For more information, see [Creating and deploying apps by using the CLI](/docs/apps?topic=creating-apps-create-deploy-app-cli).

 Now you're set for iterative development and continuous delivery.

+For more information about deploying your app, see [Deploying apps](/docs/apps?topic=creating-apps-deploying-apps).

 ## Related information
 {: #related-getting-started}